bonny/WordPress-Simple-History/readme.txt

 == Changelog ==

+= trunk =

+- Added: Filter `simple_history/rss_item_link`, so plugins can modify the link used in the RSS feed.
+- Added: Links for changed posts and attachments in RSS feed now links directly to WordPress admin, making is easier to follow things from your RSS reeder.
 - Added: Filters to hide history dashboard widget and history dashboard page.
 Filters are `simple_history/show_dashboard_widget` and `simple_history/show_dashboard_page`.
 - Fixed: A missing argument error when deleting a plugin.
 Fixes https://wordpress.org/support/topic/warning-missing-argument-1-for-simplepluginlogger.